aweinstock314/sheedb_weinsa_crypto2015_project/README.md

 # Usage
 * Binaries are placed in the bin directory
-* The proxy and bank can be run from anywhere, but the atm must be run from within the bin directory ("./atm") in order for it to find the cards
+* The proxy and bank can be run from anywhere, but the ATM must be run from within the bin directory ("./atm") in order for it to find the cards
 * Cleaning and recompiling will regenerate PINs and keys.
 If you forget your current PINs and don't want to recompile, the first four characters in *.card are the PINs